Home - Bookapy Book Preview

 “Remember those new features they were adding to the classrooms when we were attending here?”

-“Yeah, they finally installed them,” Chuang said as he tapped his finger on the console.
+“Yeah, they finally installed them,” Chuang said, tapping his finger on the console.
 The moment that he did, a small blue-lit line appeared over the wall.
-The lines grew as it revealed a one-way view of the inside of the classroom.
+The lines grew to reveal a one-way view of the classroom interior.

 Mizu walked up and admired the simple form of technology.
 Inside the classroom, the students wouldn’t see the two men looking inside while they, on the other hand, could see them.
 He didn’t think about it too much, but he knew that it was something the teachers wanted to have installed.
-It provided a sense of oversight.
-Parents that had questions about how the curriculum was taught could easily stand and observe the classes.
-The one-way viewership also offered privacy and prevented students from looking out of the window to the viewers looking from the hallway.
+To them, it provided a sense of oversight.

 “Heh….”
-Mizu said as he gave a brief nod.
-He could feel his stomach began to growl.
-“I don’t know about you, but I am feeling hungry.
+Mizu said, giving a brief nod.
+He could feel his stomach begin to growl.
+“I don’t know about you, but I'm feeling hungry.
 Come on, bro.”

 Chuang went and gave a look of surprise as his eyes widened a little bit.
 “Whoa…..hey bro, check this out.”

-He pointed to the display as Mizu went and looked inside of the classroom.
+He pointed to the display as Mizu looked inside the classroom.
 It consisted of fifteen desks that were adequately spaced apart.
 It was nothing spectacular in general.
 In many ways, it was just like he remembered it back when he was in school.
 The desks were arranged in a circular pattern that all looked towards the center projector.
 The room itself was nothing special.
-Several sets of displays showed the lessons and work planned for the day on the walls.
+Several sets of wall displays showed the lessons and work planned for the day.
 It had a small separate restroom for the students and the teacher.
-A small rectangular section was advocated so that students could sit down on the soft carpet and do other activities.
+A small rectangular section was advocated so students could sit on the soft carpet and do other activities.
 The classroom was filled up as Keiko was already sitting down on the side closest to the restroom.
-The teacher was an older woman with a complexion that was similar to a person born from Indonesia on former Earth.
+The teacher was an older woman with a complexion that was similar to a person born in Indonesia on former Earth.
 The female students were dressed in the same dress color pattern as Keiko to indicate a uniform color.
 The male students wore long yellow and black pants and shirts.

 It was a lot for Mizu to grasp onto.
 The center projector showed a massive three-dimensional display that allowed every student to see equally towards the center.
-The teacher tapped her left arm that highlighted and accessed the projector.
+The teacher tapped her left arm, which highlighted and accessed the projector.
 The augmented arm she was using was a common sight for most people.
 If anything, Mizu felt like he was using outdated technology with his tablet.
-She walked towards the center as she tapped a few buttons on her menu display.
+She walked towards the center and tapped a few buttons on her menu display.
 New words were showing up on the screen.
 It was easy enough to see what was being shown on it.
 There were pictures of a lush green forest that Mizu was unfamiliar with.
-One was the picture of the Krâvanh Mountains long before human intervention turned it into what was now.
-Another photo showed old black and white photographs of people that had similar looks to the general population of Batrice.
+One was the picture of the Krâvanh Mountains long before human intervention turned it into what it is now.
+Another photo showed old black-and-white photographs of people who looked similar to those of Batrice's general population.
 He did not pay too much attention to them.

 Chuang seemed fixated on something or someone, but Mizu was still trying to understand what he was looking at.
 He looked at the teacher and then the students.
 Besides Keiko, nobody else was remarkable to him.

 “Do you recognize the girl on the far left?”
 Chuang asked him.
-“The one that is sitting between the two boys?”
+“The one that's sitting between the two boys?”

 “I don’t get it,” Mizu replied as he gave a shrug to his brother.
 “Who is she?”